This

 album's cover art.
 The first inappropriate use is during Malone’s

-arrival at the diner over sitcom music of the era.
+arrival at the diner with situation comedy music of the era.
 I half expected a

 laugh track when she ordered the pineapple juice.
 An over-the-top

-theme is used as the two escape motorcycle police facing the opposite
+theme is used as the two escape motorcycle police.
+The complicated,

 less noticeable.
 But the scene calls for tension from a sustained